PID-Guided Partial Alignment for Multimodal Decentralized Federated Learning: Feature Split Sweep

 The Table \ref{tab:splits-up} reports, on dataset KU-HAR, for each chosen split size, the overall accuracy of multimodal agents (when the split is integrated) and the split-only accuracy obtained when using only that split.
 We observe that enlarging the unique branch from $32d$ to $128d$ lifts its stand-alone accuracy ($+3$ pp) but the overall accuracy plateaus (88.5–88.8 \%).
 Oversizing redundancy even degrades overall accuracy (88.7 to 87.0 \%).
 Synergy helps most at a moderate size (overall peak 89.5 \% at $96d$).
 Similarly, on AVE, we observe that unique-only and redundant-only scores saturate beyond $128d$, while synergy yields the best overall accuracy at a mid-range size (65.5 \% at $192d$).
 Over-allocating any single branch hurts the combined model.
 On ModelNet-40 and IEMOCAP, the results are similar, and the overall performance is more sensitive to redundant feature size.

-Balanced capacity across unique, redundant, and synergistic features—our default even split—offers a robust trade-off.
+The default even split across unique, redundant, and synergistic features offers a robust trade-off.
 Because the optimum is dataset-dependent, data-driven adaptive allocation is indeed an important avenue for future work.